MazamaScience/ASIC-2024/R_workshop/README.md

 ## R and RStudio

-This workshop is targeted to regular R users.
+This workshop is designed for regular R users.

 Ensure that you are running [R](https://www.r-project.org) version 4.0 or higher.

 Ensure that you have installed [RStudio Desktop](https://posit.co/download/rstudio-desktop/)